 Riding lift access bike parks can increase the frequency of use on our products tenfold.
 If you are a regular lift access rider it is imperative that you replace your bars yearly.

 Aside from cutting the ends, do not attempt to modify any Chromag handlebar.

 Use carbon friction past with carbon handlebars or clamped carbon components.

 Handlebars are only compatible with the corresponding diameter stem.
-Do not shim, modify or try to use with no-corresponding sizes.
-Carbon handlebars should only be used with Chromag stems.
+Do not shim, modify or try to use a handlebar with a non-corresponding stem.
+Carbon handlebars are recommended to only be used with Chromag stems.

 Lifespan varies depending on type of use, rider weight and frequency of riding.
 For high level use including semi-professional or professional training and competition, hi-frequency enthusiast, lift access, shuttle access, all handlebars must be replaced after 1 year of use.